-Mayor Newsom's Care Not Cash program is credited for a big drop in the number of homeless in San Francisco.
+Mayor Newsom's Care Not Cash program is credited for a big drop in the number of

 San Francisco's homeless population plummeted by more than a quarter in the past two years, the city reported Monday, a dramatic change Mayor Gavin Newsom says is a credit to his policies of cutting cash assistance to street people and aggressively moving them into housing with counseling services.